roktcode/blog/content/_index.md

 I am a software developer located in Egypt.
 Topics like religion and history seem to interest me.
-I enjoy analyzing or trying to analyze human behavior, I could say it's my hobby.
-I share here my thoughts on religion, life and the world.
 Enjoy!